 Can I afford egg donation?

 - Shared Risk 100% Refund Program

 SGF takes pride in the Shared Risk Program available to both IVF (in vitro fertilization) patients and donor egg treatment alike.
-This program allows up to six donor egg treatment cycles for a fixed fee and offers a full refund if you don’t take a baby home.
-Donor egg treatment costs range between $15,000 and $50,000.
-Our Shared Risk 100% Refund Program gives you a financial safety net, should a pregnancy be unsuccessful.
+This program allows up to six donor egg treatment cycles for a fixed fee and offers a full refund if you don’t take a baby home (some exclustions apply).
+Our Shared Risk 100% Refund Program provides a financial safety net.